JJ-FEELY/JJ-FEELY/README.md

 ## Hi there 👋
-I'm Justin, an iOS software engineer based in North West England.
+I'm Justin, an iOS software engineer based in North West England, working for Copper Flame Software.

 I'm allways looking for a new challange.